jtriley/StarCluster/README.rst

 * Improved node cleanup - Merged `robbyt`_ `pull request`_ which makes node cleanup faster.
 * Improved node addition - Removed some remote read/writes (very slow) and replaced them get/edit/push.
 * Support for multiple subnets - Via the cluster template, allows to get spot instances in the cheapest zone.
-  Dropped the --subnet-id start command flag.
+  Dropped the --subnet-id start command flag. (`Commit 0824e3`_)
 * Adds a mode where the cluster configuration is written to master:/etc/starcluster.
 To activate, simply add flag "--config-on-master" to the start command.
-Clusters in this mode have the following pros and cons.
+Clusters in this mode have the following pros and cons. (`Commit 4bc193`_)

   - Pros
       + Allows to easily update the config by editing the file.